Past Alterations:

 Why Work With Me?

 My mom used to make my Halloween costumes as a kid (photo A).
-I remember looking through the pattern books for something I liked, not entirely grasping the concept that these would be made from scratch.
+I remember looking through the costume pattern books for something I liked, not entirely grasping the concept that she would be making it from scratch.
 I was floored at how she was able to animate a costume off of the paper, fit just for me.
-As I continued my other creative endeavors, the awareness of creating clothing never left me.
-I would look at clothes in-store, study how the panels came together, & marvel at how much money department stores wanted for something I knew I could make if I just had a sewing machine...
+I soon found myself looking at clothes in-store, studying the architecture of how the panels of fabric came together, & marveling at how much money they wanted for something I knew I could make myself, if I just had a sewing machine...
 Fast forward to today, my first paid client was my grandmother!
-She wanted a dupe of a shirt I made for a concert, but she wanted her version to the floor, off the shoulder, & with an opening for the leg (photo B).
-Next, she wanted a satin jumpsuit for a party (photo C).
+She wanted a dupe of a shirt I made for a concert, but she wanted her version to the floor, off the shoulder, & with an opening for the leg (photo B)

 I aim to contribute to how we show up in the world via the stories we tell with our aesthetic.